01 of 06

 How to Crochet Row 2 of the Beaded Necklace

-Another quirky thing about this pattern: no turning chain.
-Again, this might seem weird but just go with it.
+Another quirky thing about this pattern: there's no turning chain.
+Again, this might seem weird but go with it.
 You don't need a turning chain here; usually, you'd work a turning chain to give yourself enough additional height to get the next row of stitches going.
-Since the next row of stitches here has negligible height -- it's a row of slip stitches -- you don't need the additional height that a turning chain would give you.
-That first stitch in the row is going to be awkward, but just give it a try.
+Since the next row of stitches here has negligible height—it's a row of slip stitches—you don't need the additional height that a turning chain would give you.
+That first stitch in the row is going to be awkward, but give it a try.

 View T shows the work turned and ready for action, without any trace of a turning chain.

 Next, work 3 slip stitches; View U shows the first stitch.
 After that, work another beaded slip stitch (Views V, W and X.)